Turbo Takeaways

 What Is a Debt-To-Income Ratio?

-A debt-to-income ratio determines how much of your monthly income goes towards making debt payments.
+A debt-to-income (DTI) ratio determines how much of your monthly income goes towards making debt payments.
 This figure is used by lenders to determine if you can afford monthly payments on a new mortgage loan, auto loan, or personal loan.

-The front-end ratio is calculated as your housing expenses, such as mortgage, property taxes, and homeowners insurance, divided by your gross income.
+The front-end ratio is calculated as your housing expenses, such as mortgage, property taxes, and homeowners' insurance, divided by your gross income.

-The back-end ratio takes into consideration all other types of loans, such as car loans and credit cards.
+On the other hand, the back-end ratio takes into consideration all other types of loans, such as car loans and credit cards.

 The maximum DTI ratio a lender is comfortable with will vary.
 The general guideline is that the lower your debt-to-income ratio, the higher your chances of getting approved for the loan.